mohammad-zoubi244/customer-service/README.md

  ---

  ## 📄 License
-This project is open for learning and demonstration purposes.
+This project is licensed under the MIT License.
-You may use the MIT License or another permissive license.
+You are free to use, modify, and distribute this software with proper attribution.
+See the LICENSE file for more details.

  ---
 ##  👤 Author